ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 Before executing a Terraform script on an existing instance, use the `terraform plan` command to compare the current infrastructure state with the desired state defined in your Terraform files.
 Any alteration to the `resource_group_id`, `service plan`, `version`, `key_protect_instance`, `key_protect_key`, `backup_encryption_key_crn` attributes recreates your instance.
 For a list of current argument references with the `Forces new resource` specification, see the [ibm_database Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.
 {: important}

 Select which [hosting model]([url](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hosting-models)) you would like to place your database on.
-This can be changed later.
+You can change this later.
 Note that the `host_flavor` parameter defines your hosting model.
 To provision a Shared Compute instance, specify `multitenant`.
 All other options place you on different Isolated Compute sizes.

 | **Host flavor** | **host_flavor value** |
 |:-------------------------:|:---------------------:|